Ohio Turnpike Toll.com

 Where do I sign up for Ohio E-ZPass?+

-Open an account at ohioezpass.com or by mail.
-You pay a $25 refundable deposit per transponder (returned when you close the account), a small one-time activation fee, and a $0.75 monthly maintenance fee that is waived in any month you make 30 or more single trips on the Ohio Turnpike.
+Open an account at ezpassoh.com or by mail.
+You pay a $25 initial deposit per transponder (a prepaid balance your tolls draw from; any unused balance is refunded when you close the account), a one-time $3 activation charge, and a $0.75 monthly transponder lease fee that is waived in any month you make 30 or more single trips on the Ohio Turnpike.

 Is there a monthly fee for Ohio E-ZPass?+